California researchers attempt ocean climate solution

 Seawater can store 150 times more carbon dioxide per unit volume than air, roughly.
 But absorbing the greenhouse gas has come at a cost, causing oceans to become more acidic, destroying coral reefs and harming marine species, including impeding shellfish from building their skeletons.

-The technology, dubbed SeaChange, developed by the University of California Los Angeles engineering faculty, is meant to seize on the ocean's natural abilities, said Gaurav Sant, director of UCLA’s Institute of Carbon Management.
+The technology, dubbed SeaChange, developed by the University of California Los Angeles engineering faculty, is meant to seize on the ocean's natural abilities, said Gaurav Sant, director of UCLA’s Institute for Carbon Management.

 Plans are now underway to scale up the idea with another demonstration site starting this month in Singapore.
 Data collected there and at the Port of Los Angeles will help in the design of larger test plants.
 Those facilities are expected to be running by 2025 and be able to remove thousands of tons of CO2 per year.
 If they are successful, the plan is to build commercial facilities to remove millions of tons of carbon annually, Sant said.

-Note: —- This story was first published on April 20, 2023.
-It was updated on April 21, 2023 to correct the the name of the UCLA Institute for Carbon Management, originally published as the UCLA Institute of Carbon Management.